Table of Contents

-Average number of antihypertensive agents used to achieve target blood pressure
+The average number of antihypertensive agents used to achieve target blood pressure

 Possible drug combination

-Dual combinations may include, for instance, a diuretic along with a beta-blocker, a long-acting calcium channel blocker, ACE inhibitors or AT1 receptor blockers.
+Dual combinations may include, for instance, a diuretic along with a beta-blocker, a long-acting calcium channel blocker, ACE inhibitors, or AT1 receptor blockers.

 Alternatives include the combination of a calcium channel blocker with a beta-blocker, ACE inhibitors or AT1 receptor blockers.

 Depending on the individual comorbidities, the respective medications may either gain or lose significance.
-In case of hypertension combined with cardiac insufficiency, diuretics are an option.
+In the case of hypertension combined with cardiac insufficiency, diuretics are an option.
 ACE inhibitors may also be used in cases of cardiac insufficiency but also with diabetic nephropathy.
-In case of existing cardiac insufficiency, beta-blockers are indicated as well.
+In the case of existing cardiac insufficiency, beta-blockers are indicated as well.

 The use of individual medications is dictated by factors such as side effects, individual tolerability, and interactions with other medications already used by the patient.
 Triple combinations are another alternative in the event the dual combination does not have the desired efficacy.